jameshughes89/cs102/src/site/asn4.rst

 ``HuffmanInternal`` classes.
 You will notice that the interface is very short --- ``getWeight()``.

-Both the ``HuffmanLeaf`` and ``HuffmanInternal`` will have a ``weight`` field, but the ``HuffmanLeaf`` will also need to keep track of which character it has, and the ``HuffmanInternal`` needs references to its left and right subtrees.
+Both the ``HuffmanLeaf`` and ``HuffmanInternal`` will have a ``weight`` field, but the ``HuffmanLeaf`` will also need to keep track of which character it has.
+Have your constructor for the leaf nodes always convert the character to lower case.
+Additionally, the ``HuffmanInternal`` needs references to its left and right subtrees.

 Only worry about writing getters for these classes as we will never be updating any of the fields after the objects are initialized.